Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

-where the augmented system matrix on the left hand side of (7i) has dimensions $n$ by $n+1$ if $A$ is $n$ by $n$.
-As each eigenvector of a matrix defines an invariant 1-dimensional subspace we must insure that the computed eigenvectors $x_i(t)$ of $A(t)$ do not grow infinitely small or infinitely large in the iterations.
-Thus we require the computed eigenvectors to attain unit length asymptotically by introducing the additional error function $e_2(t) = x^*_i(t) x_i(t) - 1$.
-Stipulating exponential decay for $e_2$ leads to

-or for a second decay constant $\mu > 0$.
-If we set $\mu = 2 \eta$, place equation (8i) below the last row of the $n$ by $n+1$ system matrix of equation (7i), and extend its right hand side vector by the right hand side entry in (8i), we obtain an $n+1$ by $n+1$ time-varying system of DEs (with a hermitean system matrix if $A(t)$ is hermitean).
+where the augmented system matrix on the left--hand side of formula (Az$i$) has dimensions $n$ by $n+1$ if $A$ is $n$ by $n$.\\[1mm] Since each matrix eigenvector defines an invariant 1--dimensional subspace we must ensure that the computed eigenvectors $x_i(t)$ of $A(t)$ do not grow infinitely small or infinitely large in their ZNN iterations.
+Thus we require that the computed eigenvectors attain unit length asymptotically by introducing the additional error function $e_2(t) = x^*_i(t) x_i(t) - 1$.
+Stipulating exponential decay for $e_2$ leads to \\[-5mm] or for a second decay constant $\mu > 0$.
+If we set $\mu = 2 \eta$, place equation (e$_2i$) below the last row of the $n$ by $n+1$ system matrix of equation (Az$i$), and extend its right--hand side vector by the right--hand side entry in (e$_2i$), we obtain an $n+1$ by $n+1$ time--varying system of DEs (with a hermitean system matrix if $A(t)$ is hermitean).
 I.e., \\

 Next we set